 For the Love of Creation aims to engage people individually and in community, as congregations and organizations, all across the country in a climate conversation centred on three themes:

-For the Love of Creation will explore how we can work together to build healthy, resilient communities, and a better future for all beings in Creation.
+For the Love of Creation explores how we can work together to build healthy, resilient communities, and a better future for all beings in Creation.

-The churches and organizations listed below have committed to working together for at least the next eighteen months; beginning in the fall of 2021 participants will recommit on a year-by-year basis.
+The churches and organizations listed below have committed to working together for at least the next year; beginning in the fall of 2021 participants will recommit on a year-by-year basis.

 We invite you to join us, For the Love of Creation.

-For more information or to get involved, contact Ruth Plett, Mennonite Central Committee Canada (firstname.lastname@example.org) or a member of the campaign coordinating committee: Beth Lorimer, KAIROS (email@example.com); Karri Munn-Venn, Citizens for Public Justice (firstname.lastname@example.org); Sue Wilson, Canadian Religious Conference (email@example.com); Luke Stocking, Development and Peace (firstname.lastname@example.org)
+For more information, contact Ruth Plett, Mennonite Central Committee Canada (firstname.lastname@example.org) or a member of the campaign coordinating committee: Beth Lorimer, KAIROS (email@example.com); Karri Munn-Venn, Citizens for Public Justice (firstname.lastname@example.org); Sue Wilson, Canadian Religious Conference (email@example.com); Luke Stocking, Development and Peace (firstname.lastname@example.org)

 Participants to date: